5 Ways to Increase Iron Levels in Your Blood

 Since it’s a laxative, iron passes through your digestive system faster.
-This means that less iron is absorbed.
+This means that you absorb less iron.

 Although these tips are rather simple to implement, maybe you don’t know where to start to raise iron levels in your blood.
 In this case, try this salad.

-- 1 sectioned grapefruit, without skin or seeds
+- A sectioned grapefruit, without skin or seeds

 - Salt and freshly ground pepper (a pinch, to taste)

-- First, season the steak or other red meat and grill it.
+- Firstly season the steak or other red meat and grill it.

-- Cut the grilled meat in bite-size pieces.
+- Then, cut the grilled meat in bite-size pieces.

-- Season with a little bit of salt and freshly ground pepper and eat it right away.
+- Finally, season with a little bit of salt and freshly ground pepper and eat it right away.